 And how is brand love nurtured?

-Before we get real deep into the strategy, let us address the definition first, along with the explanation of brand connection and feeling matrix in which it can be used to your self-reflection of “where am I to achieve brand love?”
+Before we get real deep into the strategy, let us address the definition first, along with the explanation of the 'brand connection and feeling' matrix which you can use when you're reflecting on the topic “where does my brand stand in terms of achieving brand love?”

 Brand Connection Matrix

-There are two independent variables involved in the development of brand love, functional connection and emotional connection.
-Functional connection reflects back to the functional performance of your brand, such as durability, material quality, user interface and deliverability.
-Emotional connection on the other hand, refers to abstract ideas and is directly influenced by your brand personality, image and positioning.
-If you are unclear on how to develop a solid brand positioning and personality, you can brush up by reading about it on our previous blog here.
+There are two independent variables involved in the development of brand love; a functional connection and an emotional connection.
+A functional connection reflects the functional performance of your brand, such as durability, material quality, user interface and deliverability.
+An emotional connection on the other hand, refers to abstract ideas and is directly influenced by your brand personality, image and positioning.
+If you are unclear on how to develop a solid brand positioning and personality, you can brush up by reading about it on our previous blog post here.

 Q1: Brand as a colleague